 Some key emerging themes from the session:

-1) We define AI as any algorithm software system that can generate foresight and insight through learning.
+1) The very definition of A.I. itself is vague – we had many different definitions of AI, machine learning, etc. across participants in the room.
+Coming out of the session, we arrived at a consensus definition of AI as any algorithm software system that can generate foresight and insight through learning.
 See below for a break-down of sub-set of A.I. algorithms and techniques:

 2) The current breakthrough in AI performance, enabled by innovations in underlying processing hardware, learning software, and proliferation of big data (tagged and structured data) will continue to advance to unlock faster, smarter, and more intuitive applications